feldera package

 The pipeline has not been created yet.

-The pipeline is fully initialized, but data processing has been paused.
+The pipeline is initialized but data processing is paused.

 The pipeline remains in this state until: